gregrev/Flask-Blogly/README.md

-# Flask-Blogly
 # Blogging Web Application

-This project is a web application that focuses on using Flask with SQLAlchemy and one-to-many, and many-to-many relationships
+This project is a web application is built using Flask and SQLAlchemy with focus on utilizing one-to-many, and many-to-many relationship features of SQLAlchemy.